faizal2007/haruka-tunnel/README.md

 # 2. Start all tunnels with PyTunnel
 ./pytunnel.py
+# Automatically checks for zombie ports
+# Cleans up any stale bindings
-# Automatically starts all configured tunnels
+# Starts all configured tunnels
 # Keep running (Ctrl+C to stop)

 # 3. Access your services publicly